Refloow/Steam-Card-Bot-PRO/README.md

 2. Tomorrow new detailed tutorial on seting the bot up will be added to this file.

 # Note:
 To everyone who plan to sell our project by stating that they coded it or that they sell edited version.
-Project is licenced under the MIT licence
+Project is licensed under the MIT license

 "The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software."

-This means that if you plan to sell our project to make quick buck please keep the copyright notice and copy of oreginal licence.
-In case of breaking licencing tearms we may take legal charges against you.
+This means that if you plan to sell our project to make quick buck please keep the copyright notice and copy of original license.
+In case of breaking licensing terms we may take legal charges against you.

 Project is made open source and free for all.
-We cant prohibit reselling of our project but if you do please follow the licencing tearms.
+We cant prohibit reselling of our project but if you do please follow the licensing terms.

 # DISCORD Support Server